Farrer-Mawson walk directions

 There's an interesting mix of houses here - those built when this part of Mawson was first developed in the early 1970s, and some redevelopments only a few years old.

-15. When the footpath reaches another street (Wilkins Street), cross over then turn left.
-Take the next street right (Heard Street) and follow it a short distance to reach a huge green space - the Mawson District Playing Fields.
+16. When the footpath reaches another street (Wilkins Street), cross over then turn left then nearly immediately right (onto Heard Street) and follow it a short distance to reach a huge green space - the Mawson District Playing Fields.